RogerSelwyn/Home_Assistant_SkyQ_MediaPlayer/README.md

 ## Configuration variables

-Items marked '#' are not used for UI based configuration

 | **YAML**                                        | **UI**                            | **Default** | **Details** |
 | ------------------------------------------------|-----------------------------------|:-----------:|-------------|
 | platform<br>_(string)(Required)_                | n/a                               |             |Must be set to skyq |